Seahawks free agent preview: What to do with cornerbacks Shaquill Griffin and Quinton Dunbar?

 CB Desmond Trufant: The former Husky and Wilson High standout isn’t yet officially a free agent.
 But as is the case with Coleman, he is expected to be released by the Lions when the new league year begins and could be an intriguing option.

-S Malik Hooker: With Diggs and Adams as starters and Blair around to go back to safety if needed, Seattle may not need to look hard at the free agent safety market.
+S Malik Hooker: With Diggs and Adams as starters and Blair around to go back to safety if needed, the Seahawks may not need to look hard at the free agent safety market.
 But Hooker, a first-round pick in 2017 by the Colts in 2017, could be intriguing.
 He has played just 35 games in four years due to injuries.
 But he is only 24, and some view him as a prototype single-high safety.
 He’ll be worth a flyer to someone.

 Final analysis